 After creating a cluster, go to the Monitoring console to view cluster monitoring data.

-After setting up the Stackdriver account, the Monitoring console appears.
+After setting up the Workspace, the Monitoring console appears.

 Select Resources→Metrics Explorer, then click in the "Find resource type and metric" input box to display the resource drop-down list.
 Select the "Cloud Dataproc Cluster" resource (or type "cloud_dataproc_cluster" in the box).